karishmadaga/summer2018things2do/README.md

 - [ ] need to be comfortable with leetcode mediums
   - [ ] work on 1 leetcode easy/med every other day starting in may
 - [ ] create app -> ios
-- [ ] work through flowing data tutorials and analyze data sets
+- [ ] work through flowing data tutorials, learn r, analyze data sets

 ### Academic Goals
 - [ ] learn rings and fields material
   - [ ] read notes from semester alongside the textbook (Thomas Hungerford, Abstract Algebra)
   - [ ] work through problem sets
+- [ ] make basecs equiv for probability and statistics (and rings and fields??)

 ### Internship Goals
 - [ ] Explore Seattle, have fun, and make friends